valex1804/valex1804/README.md

 - 🌱 I’m currently learning :

- 🐧 Linux , 🖧 Networking , 🇵🇾-Pyhton , 🐋Docker
+ 🐧 Linux , 🖧 Networking , Pyhton , 🐋Docker

 - 💞️ I’m looking to collaborating on projects where I can help with my skills :